jakewilkins/temperature-monitor/README.md

 I have a AWS IOT button that will toggle manually and learn a new point, or respond to feedback that it made a good decision.

+It's flat because it's not a gem.
+It's just some code running on a raspberry pi.

+One of a new series of projects that I can work on if I could get a proof of concept running in a day.
+In this case, I had to be able to use [Charles](https://www.charlesproxy.com/) to sniff the API that the Wifi Plug was using, as well as build the thermometer bit (I'm new to hardware).
+If I was better at Wiring all this would be running on the device, but I'm bad at it, so it's here instead.

 License
 =======